tbidne/shrun/faq.md

 `shrun` offers several advantages over running raw commands, beyond concurrency.

-- Desktop notifications means we can "fire-and-forget" commands.
+- Desktop notifications allow us to "fire-and-forget" commands.
 That is, we can run a command in one window, switch windows/desktops to do something else, then be notified when the command finishes.
 Otherwise we have to manually switch back to check if the command finished, which is mildly annoying.

 - Automatic file logging often makes debugging failures easier.
 It is usually easier searching a file for relevant logs, as opposed to scrolling (possibly large) terminal output.
 The `--file-log-delete-on-success` option makes this workflow even nicer, as we do not leave log files around unless something goes wrong.